cwsdigital/twill-metadata/README.md

 ## Setting meta tags
-In your controller for your front end application you can add the trait `SetsMetadata` and then use the `setMetadata()` function to set the metadata.
+In your controller for your frontend application you can add the trait `SetsMetadata` and then use the `setMetadata()` function to set the metadata.

 ```php
 <?php